noahehall/theBookOfNoah/0current/blockchain/udacity.md

 #### DBFT algorithm

+- neo uses DBFT
 - delegated Byzantine fault tolerance
 - said to be much faster that PoW because there are no complicated cryptographic puzzles to solve
+- there are no forks: because there is always only one versin of truth (due to the consensus nodes + voting process)
 - assignes roles to nodes to help coordinate consensus
 - does not have miners, but instead consensus nodes and regular nodes
   - regular nodes: just normal users